 Raw Materials.
 Corn is the main raw material used in our operations of Azteca Milling Europe, and is obtained mainly from local farmers.
 Azteca Milling Europe only purchases corn from farmers and grain elevators that agree to supply varieties of corn approved for human consumption.
-Azteca Milling Europe tests and monitors its raw material purchases for corn not approved for human consumption, for certain strains of bacteria, fungi metabolites and chemicals.
+Azteca Milling Europe tests and monitors its raw material purchases for corn not approved for human consumption.
 In addition, Azteca Milling Europe applies certain testing protocols to incoming raw materials to identify genetically modified organisms not approved for human consumption.
 Azteca Milling Europe does not anticipate any difficulties in securing adequate corn supplies in the future.